Ogma — GM Tool

 Dice Roller

 Click 🎲 Roll Fate in the header to roll 4 Fate dice (4dF).
 Each die shows −, □, or +.
 The total is displayed with color coding: positive (green), zero (grey), negative (red).
+Use the MOD stepper to adjust the modifier (resets between sessions).

 Session Log